Pierre-Benoist Varoclier

-Pierre-Benoist Varoclier (born April 30, 1983 in Fontainebleau, France) is a French actor and theatre director.
+Pierre-Benoist Varoclier (born 30 April 1983 in Fontainebleau, France) is a French actor, theatre director, writer and producer.
+Former chess champion and financial consultant, he made his film debut as a child in Volker Schlöndorff's The Ogre (1996).

 Biography

 Varoclier first studied economics and philosophy in business school, at École Normale Supérieure, at Harvard University, and at Bristol University.
 He began his career as an auditor in a large American firm, but chose not to pursue this career path.
 Consequently, he trained as an actor at the London Academy of Music and Dramatic Art (LAMDA, Class of 2008) and at the Conservatoire National Supérieur d'Art Dramatique (CNSAD, Class of 2009) in Paris.
 Varoclier was elected Talent Cannes in 2012 at the Cannes Film Festival.